Indonesia

 • Other recipients

-Most of the variation and decline came from significant volatility and a reduction in development loans signed by the Indonesian government, most notably with China and Korea, while yearly grant financing provided by international development partners remained stable.
+Most of the variation and decline came from significant volatility in financing patterns among major development partners and a reduction in development loans signed by the Indonesian government, most notably with China and South Korea, while yearly grant financing provided by international development partners remained stable.

-Official development finance to Indonesia by transaction type Constant 2021 US$
+Official development finance to Indonesia, by transaction type Constant 2022 US$

 • Spent